-Have you discovered drinking shrubs?
-They are healthy and delicious and this strawberry lime shrub would be the perfect one to start with!
+Have you discovered drinking vinegars?
+They are healthy and delicious and this strawberry lime shrub would be the perfect shrub drink to start with!

-You might be asking yourself, “What is a drinking shrub?”
-They are not be confused with shrubbery found in your yard – and bonus points to you if you are saying “shrubbery” with Monty Python-ish accent!
+You might be asking yourself, "What is a drinking shrub or a drinking vinegar?"
+They are not be confused with shrubbery found in your yard - and bonus points to you if you are saying "shrubbery" with a Monty Python-ish accent!
 Drinking shrubs are a delicious old fashioned drink.
 They are made up of fruit, maybe herbs and spices, sugar and vinegar.
 They are also sometimes called drinking vinegar.
 A couple of weeks ago I made a Blueberry Shrub.
 I loved it so much that when strawberries went on sale this week, I knew I would be making a strawberry shrub!

 How to make a drinking shrub.

 Shrubs are so easy, which you know is tops on my list for why I try a recipe.
 Time does most of the work.
 You simply cut up your fruit, mix with the sugar, let it rest on the counter for a couple of days, add the vinegar, stir it up and strain.
 That's it.
 Then you store your jar of drinking shrub goodness in your fridge.
 There are different ratios suggested for your drinking shrub.
 On the blueberry shrub I did 1 cup blueberries, 1 cup sugar, 1 cup vinegar.
 For this shrub I did 2 cups strawberries, 1 cup sugar and 1 cup vinegar.
 Then to add a little extra zing, I used the zest from one lime.
 I think I like this ratio better, it's a little more fruity and the vinegar is less pronounced.